-WHAT WE PLAN TO DO WHAT THIS WILL LOOK LIKE We will continue to encourage case-handlers to try to settle cases whenever it is appropriate.
-We try to settle cases where this would be a reasonable and realistic potential outcome, meeting our KPI of settling 10% of our cases.
-We will continue to take an adaptable approach to our reviews and to empower case-handlers to use our processes flexibly.
-We handle cases in a way that is responsive to both the needs of the individual student and the nature of the case.
-We continue to improve our case-handling processes, building on learning from previous trials, to prioritise early resolution and an approach that is proportionate to the individual case.
-We will support students to fully participate in our review process through actively listening to what they tell us and explaining what we are doing.
+What we plan to do What this will look like How we did We will support students to fully participate in our review process through actively listening to what they tell us and explaining what we are doing.
 We continue to offer students the opportunity to discuss their complaint with us so we understand their concerns before we reach our decision.
 We communicate with students throughout our review process so they are supported and understand what is happening with their complaint.
 We trial the use of video calls as an alternative to telephone calls where appropriate.
+Case-handlers continued to routinely offer students the opportunity to discuss their complaint with us by telephone, and we can now offer video calls where appropriate.
+We communicated with students throughout our review process.
 We will listen to what students and others tell us about how they experience our service and use this to further improve what we do.
 We consider the feedback students and others give us about our service and identify and implement learning.
+We continued to consider feedback from students on their experiences of our service and to use it to inform ongoing developments in our practice.
 We will work with higher education providers to maintain a high level of compliance with our Recommendations.
 We maintain our strong track record on compliance, and meet our KPI of compliance with 85% of student-centred Recommendations by the target date.
+We maintained our strong record of compliance with our Recommendations.
+93% of student-centred Recommendations were implemented by the target date.
 As the designated alternative dispute resolution (ADR) body for higher education complaints, we will continue to comply with the requirements of the ADR Regulations.
 We continue to meet the standards and reporting requirements expected of us as the ADR body.
+We continued to meet the requirements on us as an ADR body.
+We received a very positive report from the Chartered Trading Standards Institute following the biennial audit it undertook in late 2021.

-To share learning from complaints with higher education providers, student representative bodies and others, to help improve policies and practices.
+To share learning from complaints with higher education providers, student representative bodies and others, to help improve policies and practices

-We will continue to develop our successful outreach programme and our good practice work.
-We will monitor the effectiveness of what we do and assess its impact so that we can focus our resources on what works well.
-We want our good practice work to reach everyone who can benefit from it, in ways that are helpful to them.
+We continued to develop our successful outreach programme and our good practice work.
+We continued to monitor the effectiveness of what we do and assess its impact so that we can focus our resources on what works well.
+We used feedback from outreach participants to inform what we offered, and we asked what follow-up actions people intended to take as a result of our outreach work to help us assess its impact.

-We will engage with live issues affecting providers and students, listening to their experiences and developing and updating our good practice guidance based on learning from the complaints we see.
+We continued to engage with live issues affecting providers and students, listening to their experiences and developing and updating our good practice guidance based on learning from the complaints we see.